niegowski/node-daemonize/README.md

 About
 =======

-Node module for easy creation of daemons.
+Node module for easy creation of daemons for Node 0.6.x

 Just write your daemon as plain node.js application (like `/examples/simple/app.js`) and a simple controller with Daemonize